Add pictures or attach files to emails in Outlook

 Select the item you want to attach, and then select Insert.

-Attach a file | Attach a link from OneDrive | Insert a picture into the body of a message | Attach an email item
+Attach a file | Attach a link from OneDrive | Insert a picture into the body of a message | Attach an email item | Share a folder

 You can attach photos and documents from your computer or OneDrive to email messages and calendar events.
 Attachments always appear at the top of the email.

-You can also insert pictures anywhere in your messages, so that recipients see the image where you want, and as soon as they open the email.
+You can also insert pictures anywhere in your messages, so that recipients see the image where you want, as soon as they open the email.
 They don't need to be opened to be viewed.

 Attachments look like this: |